 Stir in whipping cream.

 I started out dipping apples in this sauce but ended up dipping my finger instead, I couldn’t seem to get enough!
-It reminds me of the Cheesecake Factory sauce that I always order on the side to go with any cheescake.
+It reminds me of the Cheesecake Factory sauce that I always order on the side to go with any cheesecake.
 Em and I are addicted to Cheesecake Factory caramel sauce.
 She taught me the finger trick.

 *update and warning: highly ADDICTIVE!
 I just ate caramel for breakfast!
 I dipped a banana in it, mmm.
-I am walking around the kitchen trying to find things to dip in this stuff!
+Here I am walking around the kitchen trying to find things to dip in this stuff!
 I am not sure if I should praise Aunt Kay or curse her for this most amazing caramel sauce!

 - 3/4 cup brown sugar